Plugins

 Vito supports multiple notification channels like Email, Slack, etc.

-You can register your own notification channel using App\Plugins\RegisterNotificationChannel
+You can register your own notification channel using App\Plugins\RegisterNotificationChannel in your plugin's service

 provider.